Underground Utility Line Protection Law

 (2) To provide the One Call System, within five business days, with any revised information required under this section.

-(4) Not more than ten business days after receipt if a request from a designer who identifies the site of excavation or demolition work for which he is preparing a drawing, to initially respond to his request for information as to the position and type of the facility owner's lines at such site based on the information currently in the facility owner's possession or to mark the plans which have been provided to it by the designer by field location or by another method agreed to by the designer, excavator and facility owner, or their agent.
-The facility owner shall so advise the person making the request of the facility owner's status at the site through the One Call System.
+(4) Not more than ten business days after receipt of a request from a designer who identifies the work site of excavation or demolition work for which he is preparing a drawing, to initially respond to his request for information as to the position and type of the facility owner's lines at such work site based on the information currently in the facility owner's possession or to mark the plans which have been provided to it by the designer by field location or by another method agreed to by the designer, excavator and facility owner, or their agent.
+The facility owner shall so advise the person making the request of the facility owner's status at the work site through the One Call System.

 (iii.1) To propose mutually agreeable scheduling by which the excavator, facility owner or designer may locate the facilities.

-(vi) In marking the approximate position of underground lines or facilities, the facility owner shall follow the Common Ground Alliance Best Practices for Temporary Marking set forth in ANSI standard Z535.1.
+(vi) In marking the approximate position of underground lines or facilities, to follow the Common Ground Alliance Best Practices for Temporary Marking set forth in ANSI standard Z535.1.
 Should the Common Ground Alliance Best Practices be amended, the amended guidelines shall be applied and followed.
 If the Common Ground Alliance Best Practices no longer publishes guidelines for temporary markings or if the responsibility for publishing the guidelines is transferred to or assumed by another entity, the facility owner shall follow the guidelines approved by the One Call System's board of directors.